antonfirsov/docs/README.md

 | xml           |
 | yaml          |
 | yml           |

+There is no value that highlights windows bat/cmd files.
+Use sh or txt.

 Full information is [here](https://github.com/highlightjs/highlight.js/blob/main/SUPPORTED_LANGUAGES.md).
 It's subject to change, and the blog site may choose to exclude some languages in its build.